How To See The Best Of Zhangjiajie Forest Park In 2 Days

 Enter the park from the east gate and then take a 30 minute bus ride to the Bailong Elevator.
 Lines at this elevator can take up to 2 hours during the middle of the day, so that’s why it’s important to start early.

 Bailong is the world’s tallest outdoor elevator and it has a glass wall, so you can enjoy the scenery while it takes you to the top of the mountains.
-It’s spectacular, even though the ride up only takes 2 minutes.
+It’s spectacular, even though the ride up only lasts 2 minutes.

 At the top, you hop on another short bus ride that brings you to a paved loop trail.